 - Market conditions.
 In a strong market with more buyers than sellers, some properties sell at full asking price within a week or so of listing.
 This is currently the case in central Tokyo.

 - If they have a mortgage on the property, the bank may not let them sell for below the mortgage value.
 Loans in Japan are full-recourse, so selling at less than the mortgage value means the borrower must still pay back the remaining debt.

 - Whether they are in a rush to sell are happy to wait for a higher offer.

 - How much interest they have had on the property since listing.

 - How much they paid for the property.
 If you think the price is far higher than current market prices, then you may find the seller purchased the property during a peak and is too stubborn to sell at a loss.
 As transaction prices are not made public, the seller is not obligated to tell you how much they paid for the property.
+Asking the seller outright what they paid for their property is considered rude and may shut down chances for negotiations or further discussions.
 An alternative question is to ask when they purchased the property so that you can ascertain the market conditions at the time they purchased.

 Things to ask before starting negotiations:

 Before you can start asking the questions below, you need to have already inspected the property and decided whether it is something you wish to pursue or not.
 Just calling up the agent and asking these questions straight off the bat is not going to get you very far as the agent won’t be able to give you any accurate advice until you are determined to be a serious buyer.

 - How long has the property been on the market?

 - What was the initial asking price?
 If it has been reduced several times, the current price may now be nearer to the seller’s bottom line.